Theory of Critical Phenomena with Long-Range Temporal Interaction

 \subsection{Long-range spatial and short-range interactions}

 To see how the theory with memory distinguishes from the others, we first analyze the scaling dimensions of quantities involved by assuming the Lagrangian is dimensionless and $[{\bf x}]=-1$~\cite{Justin,amitb}, as near the critical point, the correlation length is the only relevant length scale.
 Starting with the long-range spatial interaction theory, one notes that the dimensional difference between the Laplacian term and the long-range term in Eq.~\eqref{lcals} is $\sigma-2+[v_{\sigma}]$.
 As a consequence, for $\sigma>2~(<2)$, one has $[v_{\sigma}]<0~(>0)$ for the two terms to have identical dimensions.
 Since the Laplacian term has a coefficient $1$ whose dimension is thus $0$, the long-range term is therefore relevant while the gradient term is irrelevant for $\sigma<2$ and vice versus for the opposite case, as first pointed out in Ref.~\cite{Fisher}.
-For $\sigma<2$, the Laplacian term can be ignored and $v_{\sigma}$ can be set to 1.
+For $\sigma<2$, the Laplacian term can be ignored and $v_{\sigma}$ can be set to 1 for the same reason that the coefficient of the Laplacian term has been set to 1.
 Accordingly, from Eq.~\eqref{lcals}, the dimensions of the quantities involved satisfy,

 In Eq.~\eqref{dims}, the first two lines arise from the long-range term and the last term, respectively, while the other lines results from comparing the other terms with the long-range term.
 One sees that there are six equations in Eq.~\eqref{dims} but seven dimensions to be determined.
 We are at liberty to fix $[\lambda_1]$ or $[t]$ since they obey Eq.~\eqref{dimt}.
 We choose to endow the dimension with $t$ instead of $\lambda_1$, which is then dimensionless, i.e., $[\lambda_1]=0$, and will be omitted hereafter in Sec.~\ref{theory}.
+This is equivalent to a redefinition of the time unit.
 Equation~\eqref{dims} is then solved by

 From Eq.~\eqref{dimusi}, one sees that $d_c=2\sigma$ below which $[u]>0$ and hence is relevant and new fixed points control the nonclassical regime~\cite{Fisher}.
 For $d\ge d_c$ the Gaussian fixed point is stable.
 Therefore, the long-range spatial interaction divides the behavior the system into three regimes by the dimensional analysis, the Gaussian regime in $d\ge d_c$, the nonclassical regime in $d<d_c$, and the short-range dominated regime for $\sigma>2$.